 - You can

 Teams is absolutely great, but it can consume significant amount of computer resources, mainly RAM.
 If you run a business computer, you won’t notice an impact on your system performance.
 That said, if you run from a simple tablet, you might want to run Teams only when needed.
 When installed, Teams is configured to automatically start whenever you launch your computer.
-You can disable Teams from starting up when you boot your computer and launch it only in case it is required.
+You can configure it to launch it only in case it is required.

 If your organization is using the Microsoft BI Platform, you can use Teams in order to distribute your reports.
 You can easily select and pin Power BI reports to a channel tab to ensure those are available to them for your data driven discussions.